codebender828/svm-transaction-serializer-toolkit/README.md

-# Squads Transaction Serialization Toolkit
+# SVM Transaction Serialization Toolkit

-This toolkit helps you serialize Solana or Sonic transactions into different formats (Base58 and Base64) that can be used with Squads Protocol.
-It's particularly useful for creating transactions that can be proposed to Squads vaults.
+This toolkit helps you serialize Solana or Sonic transactions into different formats (Base58 and Base64) that can be used with Squads Protocol or with Explorer Inspection.

+It's particularly useful for creating transactions that can be proposed to Squads vaults via the UI or to Kronus UI.

 ## Prerequisites